 Branching Out On the Banjo – Vol. 2

-“Of all the DVD’s I have from a wide variety of instructors, your ‘Branching Out’ set are the ones that I go back to again and again.”
+“Of all the videos I have from a wide variety of instructors, your ‘Branching Out’ set are the ones that I go back to again and again.”

 Part I: A Treasury of Techniques:

-110 minutes with 18-page booklet.
+110 minutes; DVD includes 18-page booklet.
 Dozens of left hand chord groups, versatile rolls and licks that use them.
 Chord vamping and rhythm patterns for fast, medium, slow, and waltz tempos.
 The basics of chord theory taught briefly and simply, including building 6th, 7th, 9th, minor chords and knowing when to use them.
 Learn the licks as well as many ways to vary them.
 Favorite up-the-neck Scruggs licks, movable positions, more.